Shortbread cookies are a family favourite, especially during the holiday season. This dairy free version is just as scrumptious as the original!

 It’s the season for shortbread cookies!
 Yes, I’m aware these may not be healthy per se…But you only live once, and there is no better excuse than the approaching holidays to indulge in these delicious, scrumptious, shortbread cookies.
 Am I right? 🙂

 I beat the margarine in a large bowl with my hand mixer until fluffy, as shown below.

 Then add the sugar and vanilla and beat until incorporated.
 For the flour, do not add all at once.
 Instead, add about half at a time and mix well using your hand mixer.
-The dough will be clumpy, but just use your hands to form a flattened disk shape at the bottom of your bowl.
+The dough will be a little lumpy, but just use your hands to form a flattened disk shape at the bottom of your bowl.
 Stick in the freezer for 15 minutes before trying to roll it out.

 Grease your hands or rolling pin with more margarine.
 This will help prevent sticking, and will give you a smoother dough, and smoother cookies.
 Don’t worry about the dough being perfectly smooth, especially if you are glazing them.
 The glaze and sprinkles will cover any imperfections.

 IF your cookie breaks, don’t worry!
 You can gently press the piece back together with greased fingers.
 If it’s not salvageable, just add it to your discard pile for re-rolling for the next round.

 Or just keep it really simple, and cut out circles.
 I chose to make different special shapes in the interest of keeping my toddler entertained.
 Again, the choice is yours, and either way, the taste is INCREDIBLE.

 Once your cookies are baked, let them cool completely before glazing.
 If the cookies are too hot, the glaze will drip and run and the candies will melt.
-I let mine cool on wire rack for about 20 minutes and they were ready to glaze!
+I let mine cool on wire rack for about 30 minutes and they were ready to glaze!